dagnall53/ESPMQTTRocnetSound/README.md

 The code should compile and set up as a loco with an address of 8 (say) initially set by "#define "Force_Loco_Addr 3", and an Rocnode that will be dependant on your router (if you use #define "ForceRocnetNodeID_to_subIPL").
 Look at the serial terminal to see how the code is setting istself up!.
 The MQTT stuff will search for a MQTT broker from 192.168.0.3 to 192.168.0.50.
 The code is not set up for passwords, but this could be added.
 This search range can be changed in MQTT:reconnect (MQTT.cpp line 269).
-If you want to "fix" the broker address, set the sub ip at line 120 of the .ino and line 274 of MQTT.cpp by decommenting the code nd entering your brokersubip.
+To set to a single address, set the #define myBrokerSubip in secrets and then the code at line 120 of the .ino and line 274 of MQTT.cpp should force the broker to a single address and prevent it "hunting".

 I use Mosquitto on the same PC that runs Rocrail (note that RocRail will need the MQTT address explicitly in its controller setup).